(May 23, 2026)How Microsoft Has Made the LinkedIn Platform as Useless as Tits on a Bull

-Some reasons are related to the behavior and business model of the platform's owner, Microsoft, while others are more focused on the situation faced by (and mindset of) many translator users of the platform.
+While some of the reasons are related to the egregious behavior and business model of the platform's owner, Microsoft, there are other reasons that are attributable to the situation faced by (and mindset of) many translator users of the platform.

-I will not trash my LinkedIn account yet, because it facilitates checking the digital footprint of people I encounter and want to check.
+I will not trash my LinkedIn account, because it facilitates checking the digital footprint of people I encounter, including people encountered outside of LinkedIn, meaning mostly in real life.

 Microsoft-related Reasons for My LinkedIn Silence

-The enshittification of LinkedIn makes it highly annoying.
-This is encouraged by Microsoft's business model, which has placed the platform in use to support AI and support AI supporters, while punishing those who don't have AI proliferation as a goal
+The progressing enshittification of LinkedIn makes it highly annoying.
+This is encouraged by Microsoft's business model, which uses the platform to promote AI and reward AI supporters, while punishing those who don't have AI promotion and proliferation as a goal.
+Posts that are in any way negative of AI can be relied on to be shadow-banned by the algorithm Microsoft employs.

 The specific annoyances are numerous and diverse.

-A constant stream of AL slop posts from Global South accounts.
+A constant stream of AI slop posts from Global South accounts.

-I understand why people in the Global South see LinkedIn as a window to the world most of them will never be able to travel to, and perhaps many don't realize that posting slop (or probably even non-sloppy things) on LinkedIn is not going to be a path out of their circumstances.
+I understand why people in the Global South see LinkedIn as a window to the Global North that most of them will never be able to access directly, and perhaps many don't realize that posting AI slop on LinkedIn is not going to be a path out of their circumstances.

-That said, there is so much slop that simply blocking individual global south users is futile in stopping the flow of this aspirational slop.
+That said, there is so much AI slop that simply blocking individual users is futile in stopping the flow of this aspirational slop.

 Microsoft's AI promotion

-The owner of LinkedIn is hell bent on promoting AI and promoting AI promoters.
-The slop feed I see is filled with such garbage, including large numbers of self-styled AI coaches.
+The owner of LinkedIn is hell bent on promoting AI and supporting AI promoters.
+The slop feed I see is filled with such garbage, including large numbers of self-styled AI coaches and consultants.

-I suspect that much of this work is going to Global South people, who are more likely to accept the extremely low rates paid, but it will probably seem better than monitoring social media posts for videos of rapes, murders, and the like, an task that has in recent years been largely foisted off onto less-fortunate members of the labor pool.
+I suspect that much of this work is going to Global South people, who are more likely to accept the extremely low rates offered, but it will probably seem better to them than monitoring social media posts for videos of rapes, murders, and the like, a task that has in recent years been largely foisted off onto those less-fortunate members of the labor pool.

 Targeting with toxic ads

 - Jobs for "Indians only."
 I recently received nine of these AI-generated and probably bot-posted ads in a single day.
-They were all basically the same lovely AI graphics (but with a few variations), but all ostensibly came from different users in India.
+They were all basically decorated with the same lovely AI graphics, but all ostensibly came from different accounts in India.
 I strongly suspect that those accounts were fake.

 - Plantation investment scams